susheelvishwa/Backend-2024/Node 2024/Node-3 10 July 2024 Middleware/Notes.md

-We discus here today
-sever.use(express.jaon()) whta it mean

 ># Express Middleware (IT'S A CONCEPT)

+> # Node
->node has some inbuilt modules fs os crypto http path
+1. node has some inbuilt modules fs os crypto http path

-1. node has external modules also npm nodemon express
+2. node has external modules also npm nodemon express
-2. we can make custom modules in node : sum function
+3. we can make custom modules in node : sum function
-3. express has some inbuilt middleware (ecosystem of middlewares)

-express has some inbuilt middleware (ecosystem of middlewares)
-1. internat
-2. custom middleware
-3. external

 # What is a Middleware?